prasannavl/prasannavl.com/content/published/2016/10/introducing-winapi-comparing-gc-pressure-and-performance-with-winforms.md

 - Page faults: **1,119,365**<br/>
 </blockquote>

 Note that while the `page faults` here is just the soft faults, it still means certain CPU caches will have to invalidated a lot more.
 We'll just leave it here.
-That's sufficient information, for making a rough estimate.
+That's sufficient information for making a rough estimate.
 Let's move on.

 ### The WinApi.Windows program